 Onset: Immediate or within a couple of days of the injury

+Meniscus tears are a common cause of knee pain when bending.
 The meniscus is a special, extra thick layer of cartilage that lines the knee joint to provide cushioning and protection to the knee.
-It also helps to transmit the forces through the knee correctly
+It also helps to transmit the forces through the knee correctly.

-What Is Going On: Tearing or fraying in the meniscus results in inflammation, and decreased cushioning of the joint.
-In some instances the torn fragment of cartilage can get stuck in the joint limiting movement
+What Is It: A meniscus tear is when there is tearing or fraying in the meniscus results in inflammation, and decreased cushioning of the joint.
+Sometimes the torn fragment gets stuck in the joint limiting movement

 Causes: Wear and tear or sudden twisting of the knee when the foot is fixed